sictweb/web222/weeks/week01/README.md

 in philosophy; it is more closely related to [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)) than C. For example, JavaScript is a dynamic scripting language supporting multiple programming styles, from [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) to [imperative](https://en.wikipedia.org/wiki/Imperative_programming) to [functional](https://en.wikipedia.org/wiki/Functional_programming).

-JavaScript is one of, if not the [most popular programming languages in the world](https://redmonk.com/sogrady/2018/08/10/language-rankings-6-18/), and has been for many years.
+JavaScript is one of, if not the [most popular programming languages in the world](https://redmonk.com/sogrady/2023/05/16/language-rankings-1-23/), and has been for many years.
 Learning JavaScript well will be a tremendous asset to any software developer, since so much of the software we use is built using JS.

-> JavaScript's many versions: JavaScript is an evolving language, and you'll hear it [referred to by a number of names](https://medium.freecodecamp.org/whats-the-difference-between-javascript-and-ecmascript-cba48c73a2b5), including: ECMAScript (or ES), ES5, ES6, ES2015, ES2017, etc.  [ECMA is the European Computer Manufacturers Association, which is the standards body responsible for the JS language](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Introduction#JavaScript_and_the_ECMAScript_Specification).
+> JavaScript's many versions: JavaScript is an evolving language, and you'll hear it [referred to by a number of names](https://medium.freecodecamp.org/whats-the-difference-between-javascript-and-ecmascript-cba48c73a2b5), including: ECMAScript (or ES), ES5, ES6, ES2015, ES2017, ..., ES2021, ES2022, etc.  [ECMA is the European Computer Manufacturers Association, which is the standards body responsible for the JS language](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Introduction#JavaScript_and_the_ECMAScript_Specification).
 As the standard evolves, the specification goes through different versions, adding or changing features and syntax.
-In this course we will primarily focus on ECMAScript 5 (ES5), which all browsers support.
-We will also sometimes use newer features of the language from ECMAScript 6 (ES6), which most browsers support.
-Language feature support across browsers is [maintained in this table](http://kangax.github.io/compat-table/es6/).
+In this course we will primarily focus on ECMAScript 6 (ES6) and newer versions, which all browsers support.
+We will also sometimes use new features of the language, which most browsers support.
+Language feature support across browsers is [maintained in this table](http://kangax.github.io/compat-table/es2016plus/).

 ### JavaScript Resources